 When to come:

-Attending an orientation is particularly important.
-However, if you would like to get a head start on learning Zen meditation you might read the book Zen Meditation in Plain English by John Buksbazen or these brief instructions (borrowed from Zen Mountain Monastery).
+If you would like to get a head start on learning Zen meditation you might read the book Zen Meditation in Plain English by John Buksbazen or review these brief instructions (borrowed from Zen Mountain Monastery).

-If you are comfortable with stillness and are familiar with meditation in the Zen tradition and with Zen liturgy, then you are welcome to just show up and dive in.
-If you'd like an introduction to the sangha and our Greater Boston Zen Center forms, please send an email to the practice leader listed on the Arrange an Orientation tab to set up a brief meeting before the formal sitting period.
+If you are already comfortable with stillness and are familiar with meditation in the Zen tradition and with Zen liturgy, then you are welcome to just show up and dive in, if you so chose.

 What you should bring and what you should wear:

-You needn't bring anything at all except, ideally, an open mind.
+You needn’t bring anything at all except, ideally, an open mind.
 Chairs, cushions, and benches will be available.
-You needn't wear anything special, though you may wish to choose clothing that is loose-fitting and not visually obtrusive.
+Although you needn’t wear anything special, clothing that is loose-fitting (for your comfort while sitting) and not visually distracting (e.g., not brightly-colored) is better than clothing that is constricting or attention-getting.
+Visit GBZC’s Cambridge Zendo Covid Status and Guidelines for details about Covid protocols.

 Is it free?

-All orientations and all regular daily practice sessions are offered free of charge.
+All orientations and all regular practice group sessions are offered free of charge.
 We are entirely supported by donations, but if you are unable to make a donation, please come anyway.

-If you are looking only for relaxation: You may find it more fruitful to explore a technique called Progressive Muscle Relaxation.
-Zen practice may lead to relaxation—but then again, it may not.
+If you are looking only for relaxation, You may find it more fruitful to explore a technique called Progressive Muscle Relaxation or you may want to read Meditation & Relaxation in Plain English, by Bob Sharples.
 The Zen tradition regards relaxation as a potential side-effect, and not so much as the goal of practice.
-But if you are looking to learn a variety of techniques that might help you relax, a fabulous book you may enjoy is Meditation & Relaxation in Plain English, by Bob Sharples.